plfstr/plfstr.github.io/about.md

 description: Paul Fosters portfolio of web design work.
 I have nearly 4 years commercial front-end web design experience for some well known brands.
 ---

-My name is Paul Foster, this site is a collection of my web career work.
-I have nearly 4 years commercial front-end web design experience for some well-known high-street and online brands.
-I’m happiest designing, coding and creating the best web experiences for people.
+I'm Paul Foster, web designer front-end and developer, this is a collection of my web career work.
+If you have not already, take a look through [my portfolio](/work/) of web design work.
+See [my blog](/blog/) for my latest side projects, apps and updates.

 ## Work Overview